ikuznalex/doc-to-md-macros/README.md

 # doc-to-md-macros
-Microsoft Word macros which converts content of word document file to markdown syntax.
+Microsoft Word macros which converts content of the document to markdown(.md) syntax.

 ## How to use?